-With so much misinformation out there about ingredients lurking in your personal care products,
+Thre is so much misinformation about the ingredients lurking in your skincare.

 Cosmetic ingredients that aren’t beneficial for the skin